rsova/decision-support/cds-boot/Readme.txt

 The next step is to run the text search (full index provided) to identify the uri of the drug main ingredient in the SNOMED ontology.
 And finally to run the reasoning binary query to check if the drug belongs to the risky meds category defined by medical subject mater experts.
-When the information for all the drugs in request collected, the clinical advice is provided based on set of rules and result set back as a JSON object
+When the information for all the drugs in request collected, the clinical advice is provided based on set of rules and the result is sent back as a JSON

-Examples of request/response of using the service.
+Examples.
 Request:
 http://localhost:7007/classesAll?drug=Oxycodone